 Behavior and Social Attributes

-Candidates must have the emotional health and emotional intelligence required for full use of the intellectual abilities, the exercise of good judgment, the prompt completion of all responsibilities attendant to the diagnosis and care of patients, and the development of mature, sensitive, and effective relationships with patients.
-Candidates must be able to tolerate physically and mentally taxing workloads and to function effectively under stress.
-They must be able to adapt to changing environments, display flexibility, and learn to function in the face of uncertainties inherent in the clinical problems of many patients.
-Compassion, integrity, concern for others, interpersonal skills, interest, and motivation are all personal qualities that will be assessed during the admission and educational processes.
+Candidates must have adequate emotional health and emotional intelligence required for full use of intellectual abilities to exercise of good judgment and behave in a professional manner at all times.
+Candidates must be able to successfully interact with other people with appropriate social skills.
+Candidates must be able to tolerate physically and mentally demanding workloads and to function effectively under stress.
+They must be able to adapt to changing environments, display flexibility, and learn to function in the face of uncertainties inherent in various clinical scenarios.

 Employment of any kind during medical school is highly discouraged.
 The demands of medical school are rigorous and extremely time-consuming as to preclude most employment opportunities.
 Student doctors should contact the Office of Student Financial Services for help with budgeting or emergency loans rather than seeking outside employment.